 Our implementation of the range split-spectrum method for the InSAR ionospheric correction of Sentinel-1 TOPS mode starts after the coregistration step in the regular TOPS InSAR processing workflow.
-The coregistration step usually includes geometrical coregistration [40] and ESD [39], but for our ionospheric correction workflow, it does not matter whether ESD is included in coregistration or not.
+The coregistration step usually includes geometrical coregistration [42] and ESD [41], but for our ionospheric correction workflow, it does not matter whether ESD is included in coregistration or not.
 The main input includes the reference bursts, the repeat bursts, the coregistered repeat bursts, and the offsets between reference and repeat bursts.
 The output is the burst-level phase for correcting the interferograms.
-Throughout the entire ionospheric correction workflow, there is no interaction with the InSAR workflow.
-The ionospheric correction workflow is shown in Fig. 3.
+Throughout the entire ionospheric correction workflow shown in Fig. 3, there is no interaction with the regular InSAR workflow.